andrea260198/quant_finance/README.md

 ## Testing

-Unit testing let developers be more confident when they make changes in the code, since new bugs can be easily spot.
+Unit testing let developers be more confident when they make changes in the code, since new bugs can be easily spotted.

 ## Risk Management